gaac510/bd-jupyter-spark/README.md

 Executing `./x <any command>` except the above will execute the command inside the Jupyter container.

+### The `.env` File

+Both `docker-compose.yml` and `x` refer to this file for environment variables.

+Currently there is only a single variable `NB_USER` which determines with which user the Jupyter container is ran.
+More variables can be added and then used in `docker-compose.yml` and `x`.

 ## Things to Note

 - The container images used and the runtime versions are as the below.
 The